-Communication Club: The Communication Club creates opportunities for students to participate in many facets of communication such as panel presentations, CSU radio/TV developments, public relations, performances of literature, public speaking and journalism.
-The Communication Club is open to all students in addition to communication majors and minors.
+Communications Association: The Communications Association creates opportunities for students to participate in many facets of communication such as panel presentations, CSU radio/TV developments, public relations, performances of literature, public speaking and journalism.
+The Communications Association is open to all students in addition to communication majors and minors.

 Kappa Kappa Psi: “Kappa Kappa Psi, a national honorary band fraternity, operates primarily as a student service and leadership recognition society whose chief aim is to assist the director of bands in developing the leadership and enthusiasm that is required of his/her band.
 The honorary nature of membership is based on our premise that ‘it is an honor to be selected to serve’ this band, its department of music, its sponsoring institution and the cause of band music in the nation's colleges and universities.”

 Music Therapy Club: The Music Therapy Club is dedicated to helping music therapy students enhance their musical and professional skills in a relaxed environment.
 The club meets weekly on Tuesday afternoons.